Physical Therapist Assistant Certification and Certificate Programs

 Continuing Education Information

 Nearly all students who complete certificate programs enter associate degree programs to train as physical therapy assistants.
 Students who earn the certificate are not guaranteed admission into an associate degree program, though many certificate programs are affiliated with 2-year programs that accept the certificate for credit.
-Some states also require physical therapist assistants to be licensed before they can be employed.
-Licensing criteria varies from state to state and may include an examination; specific licensure information can be obtained from state licensing boards.
+Nearly all states also require physical therapist assistants to be licensed before they can be employed.
+Licensing criteria varies from state to state and may include completion of an associate's program and an examination; specific licensure information can be obtained from state licensing boards.

 Related to Physical Therapy Assistant Certificate